 On March 2, 2010, we acquired a 168,450 square foot building in Corona, California for \$11.8 million and we have relocated our distribution facility from Everett, Washington to this facility.
-We believe that we will be more effective distributing our products through a distribution center located in Corona, California due to a majority of our vendors being located in Southern California.
-In conjunction with the closure of the Everett, Washington distribution facility, we have recorded \$0.9 million of employee benefit costs (severance and performance bonuses) and \$0.3 million of other costs to exit the facility during the three months ended May 1, 2010.
-These costs are included in cost of goods sold on our condensed consolidated statements of operations.
+We believe that we will be more effective distributing our products through a distribution center located in Corona, California due to the majority of our vendors being located in Southern California Cumulatively, during the six months ended July 31, 2010, we have recorded \$0.9 million of employee benefit costs (severance and performance bonuses), \$0.6 million of lease termination costs, \$0.3 million of loss on disposal of long-lived assets and \$0.6 million of other costs to exit the facility, partially offset by the \$0.2 million benefit related to deferred rent liability.
+These amounts are included in cost of goods sold in our condensed consolidated statements of operations.